apt105/Meshtastic/website/docs/software/web/development.md

 ## Considerations

-We have a total of 458752 bytes (448KB) available on the SPIFFS -- the on board storage of the ESP32.
-Of that space, **let's not use more than half of that (224KB)** in order to leave space for other uses.
+We have a total of 458752 bytes (448KB) available on the SPIFFS (Serial Peripheral Interface Flash File System) -- the on board storage of the ESP32.
+Of that space, let's not use more than half of that (224KB) in order to leave space for other uses.

-*[SPIFFS]: Serial Peripheral Interface Flash File System

 Right now, the Meshtastic Device Preferences as well as SSL keys use that space.
 We can imagine other future uses as well such as logging chat messages and possibly saving received signal strength with GPS coordinates to create coverage heat maps.